 Resources Community Infrastructure Fund

-The Resources Community Infrastructure Fund is a voluntary partnership between government and the resources industry and seeks to support infrastructure that is in addition to existing planned State and resource company funded community infrastructure.
+The Resources Community Infrastructure Fund is a voluntary partnership between the Queensland Government and the resources industry that seeks to support infrastructure that is in addition to existing planned State and resource company funded community infrastructure.

 The $100 million fund has been established by a voluntary partnership between coal and mineral companies through the Queensland Resources Council and the Queensland Government.
 The resources industry will be contributing $70 million and the State contributing $30 million.

 The fund was available to eligible communities to further develop their economic and social infrastructure to access services that meet resource community needs and maximise and enhance community wellbeing.

 Successful projects for Round 2 were announced in October 2022.
 The full list of recipients is available below:

 - Banana Shire Council – $2,702,500 for a new splash park and playground in Biloela

 - Barcaldine Golf Club Inc. – $147,000 to install new male, female and accessible toilets and showers at the Barcaldine Golf Club